Surf Spot Guide to South Africa

 Muizenberg Surf Spot

 You’ll find Muizenberg in False Bay, just 30 minutes southeast of the city bowl.
-Muizenberg is one of Cape Town’s most famous surf spots.
+Muizenberg is one of Cape Town’s most famous beaches.
 It’s the perfect spot for beginners, and an absolute longboarder’s paradise.

 The waves are generally consistently good and mostly gentle, making this beach one of the best places to surf as a beginner in the South Africa.